Corporate governance and management

 The reporting of financial information by Norsk Tipping shall be open and transparent.
 As well as providing a description of the company's economic and financial status, it shall supply users with a relevant, detailed and reliable summary of the company's strategies, objectives and results.

 This item is not relevant to Norsk Tipping.

 Auditing arrangements at Norsk Tipping entail a delegation of the relevant control activities.
-An appointed external auditor carries out an ongoing audit of the company's accounts, while the Office of the Auditor General conducts a corporate and administration audit.
+An appointed external auditor carries out an audit of the company's accounts, while the Office of the Auditor General conducts a corporate and administration audit.
 The external auditor is appointed by the Ministry of Culture on the basis of previous procurements pursuant to the Norwegian Public Sector Procurement Act (lov om offentlige anskaffelser).

 Each year, this auditor presents an audit activity plan to the audit committee, together with a status report on the company's internal control procedures.
 The auditor attends the Board meeting at which the Board reviews the company's annual accounts, and is also present at the company's general meeting at which the annual accounts are presented for final approval.
 Following instructions issued to the audit committee, the auditor will attend at least one committee meeting each year at which the CEO and other high-level managers are not present.
 The auditor consults with the audit committee on matters related to implementation of the annual accounts audit.
-The Board has not stipulated guidelines on management's ability to employ the auditor in connection with services other than auditing.
+The Board does not have fixed guidelines regarding management's ability to employ the auditor in connection with services other than auditing.
 However, the Board is of the view that the auditor has not provided additional services of a type or scope that can justify raising issues regarding his or her ability to remain independent and objective.
 The auditor's fees are presented to the general meeting for approval.
 Fees and remuneration paid to the auditor are specified in the notes to the annual accounts.